tomysshadow/YAMosse/README.md

 # Usage

-To run YAMosse in a window, open the `yamosse_window.pyw` file.
+To run YAMosse in a window, open the `yamosse_window.pyw` file by double clicking on it.
 Alternatively, you can run the command `pythonw -m yamosse` in a command prompt.

-To run YAMosse with a console, open the `yamosse_console.py` file.
+To run YAMosse with a console, open the `yamosse_console.py` file by double clicking on it.
 Alternatively, you can run the command `python -m yamosse` in a command prompt.
 Running YAMosse with a console will allow you to see Tensorflow's error logs, which is useful for troubleshooting GPU Acceleration.

 ![Usage Steps](usage_steps.jpg)